Tottenham Court Road: Retail

 Tottenham Court Road is a significant shopping street, best known for its high concentration of consumer electronics shops, which range from shops specialising in cables and computer components to those dealing in package computers and audio-video systems.
 Further north there are several furniture shops, including Habitat and Heal's.
 Another well-known store was the furniture maker Maple & Co.

-In the 1950s and 1960s, Tottenham Court Road and a few of the adjoining streets became well known for stores selling World War II surplus radio and electronics equipment and all kinds of electro-mechanical and radio parts.
+In the 1950s and 1960s, Tottenham Court Road and a few of the adjoining streets became well known for stores selling Second World War surplus radio and electronics equipment and all kinds of electro-mechanical and radio parts.
 Shops such as Proops Brothers (established in 1946) lined both sides of the road at that time.
 By the 1960s they were also selling Japanese transistor radios, audio mixers and other electronic gadgets.
 Many British-made valve stereos were offered too.

 In the early twenty-first century, the growth of e-commerce has reduced the importance of electronics retailing in the area, and cafes and fashion stores like Primark have become more prevalent.

 Whilst Tottenham Court Road still has some specialist furniture and electronics retailers, it is becoming more of a general business district.
-However, some of the original electronics stores on Tottenham Court Road still trade, such as House of Computers, well known in the area for offering a range of computers and accessories.
+However, some of the original electronics stores on Tottenham Court Road still trade, such as House of Computers, well-known in the area for offering a range of computers and accessories.

 Whitfield Gardens

-Opposite Habitat and Heal's is a small public open space called Whitfield Gardens, built on the former site of a chapel.
+Opposite Habitat and Heal's is a small public open space called Whitfield Gardens, occupying the former site of a chapel.
 On the side of a house is a painting, the "Fitzrovia Mural", which is about 20 metres (over 60 feet) high and shows many people at work and at leisure.
 It was painted in 1980 in a style resembling that of Diego Rivera.
 The mural has suffered from neglect and has been daubed with graffiti.
 There is a proposal to restore the mural after the current works to renovate the gardens are completed.
 In 2005, 12 so-called "Our Glass" panels were erected in the gardens.
-Each is about five feet (1.5 m) high, with two sides showing a collage of people associated with the area, from satirical cartoonist Hogarth to the popular singer Boy George.
+Each is about five feet (1.5 m) high, with two sides showing a collage of people associated with the area, from satirical cartoonist William Hogarth to the popular singer Boy George.
 There is a 13th panel showing an index of the people depicted.